Solicitor and Partner

 As mentioned above, to have a strong case for a delayed treatment compensation claim, a medical negligence team must be able to prove that a healthcare professional breached their duty of care towards a claimant, and that the claimant’s condition, prognosis or treatment options changed as a result.

 There are circumstances where a delay of treatment is justifiable, even if a patient’s condition consequently worsens.
 One of the most notable relates to differential diagnoses, where there are multiple different causes for a patient’s ill health.

 Imagine that following diagnosis, a patient is deemed to have one of three conditions:

 A progressive condition

 A benign condition that does not require treatment

 A healthcare professional will prioritise the first option, as it presents the most immediate risk.
 Should further tests rule this out, they would then proceed to the next possible condition.

 In this scenario, if the patient did have the second condition, it may have progressed while the testing was conducted for the first condition.
-However, if a healthcare professional has a solid rationale for delaying this treatment, there are no grounds for a medical negligence claim.
+However, if a healthcare professional has a solid rationale for delaying this medical treatment, there are no grounds for a medical negligence claim.